WishKnish/KnishIO-Technical-Whitepaper/README.md

 # Model: Atom

 A molecule contains at least one atom.
-Each atom comes in one of several single-purpose **isotopes**, allowing the atom to be tuned to a particular use case.
+Each atom comes in one of several single-purpose isotopes, allowing the atom to be tuned to a particular use case.
+These isotopes describe the “vocabulary” of the Knish.IO protocol.

-Possible atomic isotopes include but are not limited to:

-- Value (*V*) - moving fungible token value from one wallet to another
-- Non-fungible (*F*) - moving specific assets from one wallet to another
-- Metadata (*M*) - assigning or revoking metadata fields to/from a polymorphic asset
+Supported atomic isotopes, as of the writing of this document, are:

+- **Value** (*V*) - moves fungible scalar value, non-fungible unit objects, or partially fungible batches of scalar value from one wallet to another.
+V-atoms always come in triples: the first atom removes tokens from the source wallet; the second adds tokens to the destination wallet; and the third places the remaining tokens into a new wallet that will replace the first.
+- **Buffer** (*B*) - identical functionality to *V*, but operating on *allowance buffers* rather than *wallets*, typically used for peer-to-peer decentralized exchange and token staking scenarios.
+- **Metadata** (*M*) - assigns structured metadata (key:value pairs) to some arbitrary Meta Asset instance referenced by a class and unique identifier.
-- Creation (*C*) - declaring the creation of a new asset (such as a token)
+- **Creation** (*C*) - declares the creation of a new virtual asset, which can take the form of a Token, a Wallet, or a Meta Asset class.
+- **Rules** (*R*) - used to describe granular policies (read, write, self-destruct, and logging) associated with some Meta Asset, as well as automation workflows and callbacks.
-- Peering (*P*) - used for completing a bootstrapped peer handshake
+- **Peering** (*P*) - used for initiating peer invite, coordinating handshakes between peers for the purpose of coordinating ledger states across diverse machines.
-- Reputation (*R*) - used to report derogatory behavior in molecules
+- **Identity Continuity** (*I*) - (also called “ContinuID”) used for establishing a chain of personal custody between multiple molecules.
+Each transaction signed with the USER wallet requires that one I isotope is always present.
+- **User Access** (*U*) - used for requesting and managing personal access tokens for accessing privileged ledger activities and data.
+- **Token Request** (*T*) - used to request a specific type of Token from a federated node.
+If requirements are fulfilled, the node will sign and issue a V-isotope molecule completing the transfer.
+- **Append Request** (*A*) - used to request modifications of metadata from a federated node.
+If requirements are fulfilled, the node will sign and issue a M-isotope molecule updating the requested metadata.

+The first atom in a molecule is considered the “signing atom” and is critical in the signing and validation process.
+For any molecules that involve the movement of tokens, the first atom must be signed with the wallet (or buffer) from which tokens are being withdrawn; For all other types of modules, the first atom must be signed with the system-reserved USER token wallet.

+*V*-isotope molecules are always signed with wallet-bearing token in the first *V*-isotope atom:

+![alt text][vatom]

+*M*-isotope molecule are always signed with USER-token wallet designated in prior *I*-isotope:

-![alt text][atom]
+![alt text][matom]

-Atoms’ positions within the molecule represent their role in the molecule’s functionality.
-For instance, the first atom in the molecule determines the overall type of the molecule, which has implications concerning which other molecules it may bond with (see **Knish.IO Tip Selection Algorithm**).
+*I*-isotope atoms and the third *V*-isotope atoms serve an identical purpose: to establish the next wallet in the user’s custody.
+However, in the case of *V*-isotope atoms, token remainder balance is also shifted to the new wallet.

 ---

 # Model: Cell

-Certain types of molecules are grouped together by their `cell_id` field.
-This tells receiving nodes that certain non-standard procedures need to be followed when dealing with this molecule.
-Cells are typically used by Enterprise deployments of Knish.IO that require proprietary encryption algorithms, consensus algorithms, or governance models.

-Molecules with an *M* isotope that are bound to a cell may only reference other molecules in the same cell.
-Similarly, *V* and *F* molecules involving tokens issued by a cell would also bond within that same cell.
-The cell effectively becomes a sub-ledger for that specific use-case.
-Other types of molecules may bond across cells, providing multiple, diverse paths towards optimally scalable performance.
+Molecules are always associated with the Cell serving the specific decentralized application or dApp that originated the transaction, sharding the overall collection of data stored on the Knish.IO ledger around application-specific domains to ensure optimally scalable performance without sacrificing decentralization.
+Molecules and the process of executing their atomic payloads behave according to the parameters of their Cell, established by the custodial entity operating the dApp.

 ![alt text][cell]

-Molecules normally behave according to the parameters of their cell (where applicable).
-In the case where there is no cell defined, molecules will rely on a baseline set of parameters defined by Knish.IO:

-- *Consensus algorithm:* Knish.IO Asynchronous Mesh
-- *Virtual Machine:* Knish.IO PHP-based Logic
+Parameters that can be controlled at the Cell level include (but are not limited to):

-- *Hashing Algorithm:* SHAKE256 or KangarooTwelve (12-round Keccak-p) [4]
+- *Hashing Algorithm:* SHAKE256 (SHA3-based variable-length XOR function) [3]
+- *Encryption Algorithm:* Elliptic Curve ED25509 [4]
+- *Wallet Alphabet:* BASE64

 ---